 However, you can access BAND coins indirectly through Atomic Wallet by participating in the platform's membership and reward scheme.
-Simply buy in with the minimum requirement of 100 AWC (the wallet's native token) before exchanging your holding with BNB on Binance Dex.
+Simply buy in with the minimum requirement of 100 AWC (the wallet's native token) before swapping your holding with BNB on Binance Dex.

 How to Store BAND Safely?

 Even when storing your BAND tokens on a secure platform such as Atomic Wallet, we'd still recommend that you take additional steps to safeguard your holding and minimize the risk of theft and hacking.